sjpiper145/MakerSkillTree/README.md

 Use the template pack in the files, including PNG / PDF and AI files to fill in with your software of choice.
 If you've filled it in, I'm happy to polish it with custom icons and release it in this repository.

-My aim with the skill trees is:
+My aim with these skill trees is:

 - Modern, relevant and ordered correctly from basics at the base to advanced at the top
 - flexible with goals rather than too specific, everyone's journey is different